Ganapati/Simple-Game-Server/README.md

 # You can join a room using room identifier (ex: first room)
 client.join(rooms[0]["id"])

+# You can autojoin the first available room client.autojoin()
 # Or you can create a new room with client.create_room("room_name")

 # In your game main loop